tryton/tryton/modules/account_tax_non_deductible/doc/design.rst

 ===

-When the *Account Tax Non-Deductible Module* is activated, the taxes can be defined as non-deductible to always include the amount as expense on customer `Invoice <account_invoice:model-account.invoice>`.
+When the *Account Tax Non-Deductible Module* is activated, the taxes can be defined as non-deductible to always include the amount as expense on supplier `Invoice <account_invoice:model-account.invoice>`.

 .. seealso::